Danny Wilson (band): Split

 By the time the band began to demo the third Danny Wilson album in 1991, all three members had written more songs than would fit onto the album, leading to arguments and frustration.
 Kit Clark attempted to solve the situation by persuading Virgin Records to let him record a solo album, but was rebuffed; following this, he decided to leave the band.
 Deciding that Danny Wilson would be too much reduced without Kit's contribution ("he was kind of a really good force just in terms of ideas and the flavour of things"), Gary Clark opted to break up the band, maintaining its creative integrity and the friendships between all members before both were spoiled.

 A second reason cited for Danny Wilson's dissolution was the three members' collective frustration with the way the band itself overshadowed the people in it.
 The band name was often mistaken for that of a non-existent frontman, for whom Grimes and the Clark brothers were simply sidemen.
 Kit Clark once commented "We felt like three men in one grave."

 The split was amicable, with all three members supporting – and sometimes playing on – each other's future projects.
 A compilation album, Sweet Danny Wilson, was released by Virgin Records in 1991 (containing a bonus album of live recordings called Three-In-A-Bed Romp).
+This was followed in 1995 by a compilation album entitled The Best Of Danny Wilson.

+In 2025 the band joined with independent record label Cherry Red Records to release the 5-disc anthology Complete Danny Wilson, a career-encompassing release which included both of the band's studio albums, the b-sides and rare tracks which had featured on Sweet Danny Wilson, and for the first time commercially, the full recording of the band's 1st October 1989 show at the "Town & Country Club" (now known as the O2 Forum Kentish Town).

 The songs which Gary Clark had written for the unrecorded third Danny Wilson album ended up on his 1993 solo album Ten Short Songs About Love (on which both Ged Grimes and Kit Clark performed).